smrkem/ror-blackjack/README.md

 - use js to detect timezone on user sign_up, or offer input choice

 #### Goals
+- Deactivating a goal should set new goal field "active" to false
 - focus name box on Add New Goal click
 - Goal Activities should be returned by performed_at DESC
 - add complete_by type goals for "ToDo items"